Linux System Content Pack

 Events Processed by This Technology Pack

 The Linux System Logs content pack supports the following log types.
-Generic processing will be provided for log types not listed.
+Generic processing is provided for log types not listed.

 • SSH Logs